-Patricia H. Thornton is Adjunct Professor and an affiliate of the Center for Entrepreneurship and Innovation at Duke University Fuqua School of Business and Visiting Professor and affiliated faculty to the Program on Organizations, Business, and the Economy in the Department of Sociology at Stanford University where she teaches the social science of entrepreneurship.
+Patricia H. Thornton is Adjunct Professor and an affiliate of the Center for Entrepreneurship and Innovation at Duke University Fuqua School of Business where she teaches entrepreneurship and new venture management.
+She is also Visiting Associate Professor and affiliated faculty to the Program on Organizations, Business, and the Economy in the Department of Sociology at Stanford University where she teaches the social science of entrepreneurship.

 She has been a visiting scholar in Management Science and Engineering at Stanford University and a visiting scholar in Organizational Behavior at INSEAD.
 She holds a Ph.D.
 (1993) in Sociology from Stanford University.